-- 1.8.
-The following representation is made on the assumption that PS20b, instead, refers to; - b 23 ha employment, canal, open space - 1.9.
-This representation will aim to address the following key question which is raised within the LPR
+- a.
+10 ha employment, canal, open space - 1.8.
+The following representation is made on the assumption that PS20a states; - a.
+18 ha sport stadium and community uses. - 1.9.
+This submission aims to address the following key question raised within the LPR: